 To start, let's address the risk involved in modern commercial flying, which is pretty much statistically non-existent in the big picture.
 The New York Times reported in February that "in the last five years, the death risk for passengers in the United States has been one in 45 million flights," which means you could theoretically fly once per day for about 123,000 years before your number came up.

-But what if you're toward the front of that queue of 123 million?
+But what if you're toward the front of that queue?
 According to "Survivors Club" author Ben Sherwood, almost 96 percent of passengers involved in plane crashes make it out alive, and another 30 percent of plane crash fatalities could be prevented if passengers know what to do.
 So of that last four to five people per 100 passengers, another one or two people could join the survivor list with some advance planning.

 What can you do to make yourself one of the vast majority who actually survive a plane crash?
 We have read far and wide on the topic, and have settled on the following action items as the simplest and most important things to do to increase your odds of survival dramatically.